dojo/docs/dojox/app/view.rst

 :since: V1.7 (``dojox/app/view``)

-``dojox/app/View`` module provides a View class to construct View instances, a template rendering engine to render view template and view lifecycle APIs.
+``dojox/app/View`` module provides the default View for ``dojox/app``.
+It supports the view definition and lifecycle from ``dojox/app/ViewBase`` as well as a template rendering engine to load the view UI as a template and the ability to provide an internationalisation module for the view.
+For those who want to build their own views based on alternate templating system, or without a templating system they should directly extend ``dojox/app/ViewBase``.

 Each View can have one parent view and optionally several children views.
 It provides a templated container to host the domNodes for the children views.
 Its purpose is to allow the layout of the view to be provided through an html template and to have a set of children views which the view transitions between.
 For example, to display a set of tabs, you would use a View with a child view for each tab.
 The view's template would define where within the view